Looking for skilled food and beverage labour? Start thinking long term

 The skilled worker shortage in the food and beverage sector is not news to anyone in the industry.
 However, for small and medium businesses, a bit of planning will go a long way to attract quality employees.

 Labour market research completed by Food Processing Skills Canada in 2020 shows that the industry experienced labour shortages.
 Of the 740 food and beverage companies surveyed in the FPSC Labour Market Information Survey, 70% reported labour shortages.
 And future shortages could be as high as 65,000 people by 2025.

-The research cites retirement and retention as the primary issues, compounded by a lack of industry awareness with job seekers, poor perception of the job opportunities that exist, and a mismatch between the skills an individual’s skills and what's needed for the job.
+The research cites retirement and retention as the primary issues, compounded by a lack of industry awareness with job seekers, poor perception of the job opportunities that exist, and a mismatch between an individual’s skills and what's needed for the job.

 Start thinking long term

 Jennefer Griffith is Executive Director at Food Processing Skills Canada.
 This national sector organization supports food and beverage manufacturing businesses in developing skilled employees and professionalizing the industry through a national skills strategy.
 She believes food and beverage companies need to plan for the future.

 “The most important thing companies can do is proper onboarding and upscaling - caring about your people and thinking about different ways you can adjust the occupation to today’s workforce,” Griffith says.
 She cites examples such as improved time flexibility for those with families and access to technology to accommodate the online generation.